-The goals for babies born in Arkansas are:
+The goals for babies born in Arkansas are 1, 3, 6:

-- to screen all newborn's hearing before they leave the hospital;
+- Screen all newborn's hearing before they leave the hospital;

-- to re-test those who do not pass the first screen before one month of age;
+- Re-test those who do not pass the first screen before 1 month of age;

-- to confirm hearing loss by diagnostic audiologic testing before three months of age; and
+- Confirm hearing loss by diagnostic audiologic testing before 3 months of age; and

-- to enroll infants identified with hearing loss in appropriate early intervention services before six months of age.
+- Enroll infants identified with hearing loss in appropriate early intervention services before 6 months of age.